Old Operating Theatre Museum and Herb Garret

 The Museum is located in central London, in the historic Borough of Southwark along the same street as the Shard, south of London Bridge.
 Search for a red brick church with white dressing stone on the corners.
 This is St Thomas' Church and the museum is located on the garret, or attic, of this church.
 The entrance is through the bell tower and 52 steps up a spiral staircase.
 The museum is within walking distance of London Bridge Underground Station, Borough Market, Southwark Cathedral and other major attractions in the area including the rebuilt Globe Theatre, Tower Bridge, HMS Belfast, and the Clink Prison.

-***The Museum will be closed on the 17th and 18th of October, 2017***
+***The Museum will be closed from the 26th to the 29th of November and the 4th of December after 3:00pm, 2017***

 See below the map for information pertaining to transportation links, admission prices, access, and a note about our facilities.